mrled/wintriallab/readme.markdown

 - store passwords securely for shit and/or generate them on the fly
 - use client certs for WinRM: https://msdn.microsoft.com/en-us/library/aa384295%28v=vs.85%29.aspx ?? only if packer/vagrant can support it tho
 - would be great if I didn't have duplicated Autounattend.xml files everywhere - can I templatize this?
+Looks like the [inductor](https://github.com/joefitzgerald/inductor) project from @joefitzgerald (also responsible for the packer-windows project that wintriallab is based on) was intended to do this
 - in Autounattend.xml, we turn off UAC.
 (That's the `<EnableLUA>false</EnableLUA>` setting.)
 Is this really required?
 Or was it only required for using shitty SSH?

 vagrant provisioners